OxfordRSE/gutenberg/docs/guide/learning-context.md

 - event pages and assigned material
 - the sidebar and section pages

-The goal is that the interface reflects the teaching context the learner is actually in.
+This keeps the interface aligned with the teaching context the learner is actually in.